OpenTweet X Poster

 GET https://opentweet.io/api/v1/me

-This returns subscription status, daily post limits, and post counts.
+Returns subscription status, daily post limits, post counts, and connected X accounts.
 Check subscription.has_access is true and limits.remaining_posts_today > 0 before scheduling or publishing.

 Post Management